TahirMia/CSGO-Private-Cheat/README.md

 # Injector
 Injector is now available for use with a different signature.
 # Cheat
-Nearly completed with full junk code!
+Completed with full junk code!
+SigBench tests show at least 80% difference